With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-I first talk to interns and mid-career workers about what a career (work experience) is.
+For students coming to intern or mid-career, we first talk about what a career (work history) is.

-I hope to eventually be able to discuss our respective careers, so I'll put out a framework as a foundation first.
+I hope we can eventually discuss each of these careers, so I'll give you a framework to start with as a foundation.

-Thirty years from now, the start of pension benefits could be at age 75.
+Thinking about 30 years from now, pension benefits could begin at age 75.

-If the retirement age was 75, you'd have 53 years to work from the age of 22.
-50 years ago, the retirement age would have been 55, so you'd have 33 years, which is quite different from how our parents' generation felt.
+If the retirement age were 75, I would have 53 years since I started working at 22.
+50 years ago, the retirement age would have been 55, so about 33 years, which would have been a significant deviation from what my parents' generation felt.

-Marriage, childbirth, parenting, education, caring for your parents, your own retirement, etc. It's not always there, it's just a possibility.
+Marriage, childbirth, child rearing, educational expenses, caring for parents, one's own retirement, etc. That is not to say that it will always be there, but it is just a possibility.

-In addition, the socioeconomic changes brought about by the demographic change of low birthrate and aging population, and the light and shadow beyond globalization.
-There are so many factors, it's tough.
+In addition, the socioeconomic changes brought about by the demographic changes of low birthrate and aging population, and the lights and shadows that lie ahead of globalization.
+There are so many factors that it is very difficult.

-And then preface it with, "So, what do you think?
+And then, after prefacing it with, "Well, what do you think?"
 I ask.
-That might be a bit of a teasing question.
+This may be a bit of a teasing question.

-But instead of the questions and answers being meaningful at the time, I hope that this will be the start of a search for the meaning of working within yourself.
+However, I do not think that the questions and answers at that time are meaningful, but I hope that this will be the start of a search for the meaning of working for me.

-Of course, some people think long and hard about the meaning of their work, so it plays out differently.
+Of course, some people think long and hard about the meaning of their work, which is a different development.

-It is a difficult time to move forward into the future anyway.
+These are difficult times to move forward into the future.

-You can think on your own, but it's also an option to discuss your career while bumping into various people.
+You can think about it alone, but I think one option is to discuss your career by bumping into various people.